Uberspace/lab/source/guide_redmine.rst

 .. code-block:: console

-  [isabell@stardust redmine]$ bundle install --path vendor/bundle --without development test Bundle complete!
+  [isabell@stardust redmine]$ bundle install --path vendor/bundle --without development test rmagick Bundle complete!
   Gems in the groups development, test and rmagick were not installed.
   Bundled gems are installed into `./vendor/bundle`